Google Analytics tags

 The Porsche Classic Communication Management (PCCM) head.

-however, it is expensive and its placement is low in the dash making it a poor substitute for a cell phone using Google Maps/Apple or Waze.
+However, it is expensive and its placement is low in the dash, making it a poor substitute for a cell phone using Google Maps/Apple, on a smartphone up high near the clock in a phone mount.
 One may be better off using one's phone with a phone mount and a Bluetooth modification or adapter.

 Other keywords: